jempe/mpc/README.md

 # MPC - Media Private Collection

 MPC is a web based media player that allows you to manage and stream your video library.
-It includes features such as user authentication, video scanning, and remote control.
+It includes features such as video scanning, and remote control.

 ## Features

 - Manage and stream your video library
-- User authentication
 - Video scanning
 - Remote control
 - Web server to serve video content and handle requests